Epikgo Premier Review

 This board is only available in two colors: space gray and gold.
 It also is on the larger side, making it incompatible with most third-party protective skins and carrying cases.
 However, this model does have an internal Bluetooth speaker, differentiating it from its predecessor, the Epikgo Classic.

-The Premier failed to distinguish itself in our top speed test — shown in the chart below — only hitting 9.33 mph.
+The Premier failed to distinguish itself in our top speed test, only hitting 9.33 mph.

 This is definitely one of the heavier boards, weighing in at 31.5 lbs, making it somewhat difficult to carry around.
 The Premier is reasonably fun to ride around, lacking some of the nimbleness and maneuverability of the smaller models.